Canner/vulcan-sql/packages/extension-huggingface/README.md

 VulcanSQL support using Hugging Face tasks by [VulcanSQL Filters](https://vulcansql.com/docs/develop/advance#filters) statement.

+**⚠️ Caution**: Hugging Face has a [rate limit](https://huggingface.co/docs/api-inference/faq#rate-limits), so it does not allow sending large datasets to the Hugging Face library for processing.

 ### Table Question Answering

 The [Table Question Answering](https://huggingface.co/docs/api-inference/detailed_parameters#table-question-answering-task) is one of the Natural Language Processing tasks supported by Hugging Face.